-The Public Media Content Fund (PMCF) is an open invitation to independent producers to submit proposals for programs, limited series or short web-based digital video projects (no longer than 20 minutes) on any subject relating to or representative of Latino Americans and is appropriate for public television and/or one of its platforms.
+The Public Media Content Fund (PMCF) is an open invitation to independent producers to submit proposals for documentaries, limited series or short digital video programs for online distribution (no longer than 20 minutes) that meet LPB’s Content Priorities and are appropriate for public television and/or one of its platforms.

-Applicants must be at least 18 years of age, be citizens or legal residents of the United States or its territories, and have previous film or television experience demonstrated by detailed personnel bios or resumes, and by sample tapes upon request.
+- Applicants must be at least 18 years of age, be citizens or legal residents of the United States or its territories, and have previous film or television experience demonstrated by detailed personnel bios or resumes.

-If this is your first full-length media project, you will be required to submit a video sample upon request of a shorter finished work that demonstrates your ability to tell a story using the visual medium.
+- First time full-length media makers that move forward to phase two will be required to submit a video sample of a shorter finished work that demonstrates your ability to tell a story using the visual medium.
 If applying for new media, producers must have been producing other short format productions for at least three years.

 - Thesis projects or student films.

 - Producers or production entities that are foreign based, owned or controlled.

 - Projects for which the exclusive domestic television broadcast rights are not available.

 - Projects whose content or ideas are identical to previously LPB funded programs in production.

 - Current signatories of LPB contracts who have not completed delivery.